tschallacka/whoneedsbooks/README.md

 If a player is in creative the player can edit the commands in an ingame interface.
 For duplicating a book I recommend placing it in an itemframe and then when in creative middle mouse click the book.

+# Composing spells

+You can add multiple commands on line line by seperating them with `!c:`

+So taking the example above:
+    `c1: "/particle explode ~ ~ ~ 5 5 5 0.1 250", c2: "/playsound botania:enchanterenchant player @p",`

+you can merge these two commands into a single command.

+    c1: "/particle explode ~ ~ ~ 5 5 5 0.1 250!c:/playsound botania:enchanterenchant player @p",

+In theory these commands will be run as if the player had executed them just like on a command block push.
+So @p and other targetters should work normal.

 # Contributing rules